ellessenne/ellessenne/README.md

-### Hi there! 👋
+### Hello! 👋

-Alessandro here, a post-doc biostatistician and [#rstats](https://twitter.com/hashtag/rstats) developer at Karolinska Institutet in Stockholm, Sweden.
+Alessandro here, a senior biostatistician and [#rstats](https://twitter.com/hashtag/rstats) developer currently working at [Red Door Analytics](https://reddooranalytics.se) in Stockholm, Sweden.

-My current (_biostatistical_) research focuses on developing joint natural history models for latent breast cancer tumour growth and metastatic spread.
+Some of my research interests are: statistical simulation, survival analysis, joint shared random-effects modelling (e.g. longitudinal-survival), computational statistics, statistical natural history models for breast cancer growth and spread.

-Other methodological topics I am interested in: statistical simulation, survival analysis, joint shared random-effects modelling (e.g. longitudinal-survival), computational statistics.
+I am predominantly an [#rstats](https://twitter.com/hashtag/rstats) user, which you might have already guessed, but use a good amount of [Stata](https://www.stata.com/) too.

-I am predominantly an [#rstats](https://twitter.com/hashtag/rstats) user, which you might have guessed if you already checked out the repositories around here, but use a good amount of [Stata](https://www.stata.com/) too.
+I also like to fiddle around with other languages, such as C++, Python, SQL, and LaTeX, and I can write a good amount of HTML and CSS.

 I developed and currently maintain the following R packages available on CRAN:

 * {rsimsum} [[CRAN](https://CRAN.R-project.org/package=rsimsum), [GitHub](https://github.com/ellessenne/rsimsum)]